lindseymooney/lindseymooney.github.io/_pages/about.md

    </div>
  </body>

- <h3>Please contact me if you have an available post-doc position that you would be interested in filling with me.</h3>
+ <h3>Please contact me at linzmooney@gmail.com or lnmooney@ucdavis.edu if you have an available post-doc position that you would be interested in filling with me.</h3>